HH-GAME-MM/HH-Club-Chat-Plus-Plus/README.md

 - ++ added behind the nickname (indicates who is using this script)
 - Chat window remains in its position and size
 - Auto Scrolling fixed.
 It scrolls only if the scrollbar is close to the bottom
-- Bug Fix for "Idle/Disconnect" and "Disabled until click a menu" added
+- Bug Fix for "Idle/Disconnect" and "Chat disabled until click a menu" added
 - Avatars are a bit bigger

 **CREDITS**